 Hanging leg raises, especially with straight legs, are probably among the most hated ab exercises out there.
 They are very challenging, and they also don’t burn belly fat like some people would have wanted.

 Well, a small secret – no ab exercise burns belly fat effectively and quickly enough to reveal your six-pack.
 If you want to get ripped, then control your diet.

-Still, hanging leg raises have a bunch of benefits for ab training.
+Still, they have a bunch of benefits for ab training.
 Read on to find out more!